bakaphp/kanvas-ecosystem-api/.github/PULL_REQUEST_TEMPLATE.md

 A link to the ticket or issue that this PR is related to.(if applicable)

-## Type of Change

-List of changes in this PR.

 ## Checklist

 A checklist of things that should be done before merging this PR.
 Linked to the ticket or issue that this PR is related to.(if applicable)